cggillotti/rpgmaker-mz-spell-check/README.md

 ## Purpose
 This is a node js command line tool to quick pull out all of the Talk strings from a RPGMaker MZ data files (JSON format) It will write out the lines and run a spellchecker against the words found, and will highlight things that might be wrong.
+There is a file called ignore.json under /config so you can put in words to ignore for spellcheck (like names).

 ## Usage
 To get started